google/orbit/contrib/automation_tests/README.md

 This directory contains end-to-end tests for Orbit.
+The end-to-end tests use pywinauto, hence can only be executed on Windows.

-## Installing the prerequesits
+## Installing the prerequesites

 We use pywinauto to remote control the Orbit UI.
 For each test there is a script $TestName.py in this folder.
 You need a python environment to run the automation scripts.